FedJudge: Federated Legal Large Language Model: Experiments

 \subsection{Datasets}

-Under the FL setting, we employ three datasets with different distributions to evaluate the performance of FedJudge, including the court view generation dataset, legal consultation dataset and legal reasoning dataset.
-These datasets are not shared among the individual clients to simulate FL scenarios:
+Under the FL setting, we employ three datasets with different distribution to evaluate the performance of FedJudge, including the court view generation dataset, legal consultation dataset and legal reasoning datasets.
+These datasets are not shared among the individual clients to simulate FL scenarios: These three datasets are owned by three different clients (i.e. the court, consultation and reasoning clients), and the data is not shared among the individual clients to simulate FL scenarios.
+Below, we present the details of the three datasets:

-$\bullet$ \textbf{Court View Generation Dataset (Client1):} Court views are written to interpret verdicts of the case fact by human judges.
-Therefore, in this dataset, our goal is to generate~court views automatically based on the given case fact.
-We first collect 59,927 cases from the C3VG \cite{yue2021circumstances} datasets.
-Then,~following the instruction tuning methods \cite{alpaca}, we process the collected data into the form of \{\textit{Instruction Input}: \textit{Instruction Output}\} (e.g. the example in Figure \ref{example}(a)).
+\begin{itemize}[leftmargin=*] \item \textbf{Court View Generation Dataset (Client1):} Court views are written to interpret verdicts and sentencing of the case fact by human judges.
+Therefore, in this dataset, our goal is to generate court views automatically based on the given case fact.
+To achieve this, we first collect 59,927 cases from the C3VG datasets.
+Then, following the instruction tuning methods \cite{alpaca}, we process the collected data into the form of \{\textit{Instruction Input}: \textit{Instruction Output}\}.
+Among them, the \textit{Instruction Input} is: ``Assuming you are a judge, please summarize the facts of the case: the description of case facts'', and the \textit{Instruction Output} is the court views.
 Finally, we divide these data into the training and test set.
 Detailed statistics of datasets are shown in Table \ref{dataset}.

-$\bullet$ \textbf{Legal Consultation Dataset (Client2):} We first collect legal consultation data from Lawyer LLaMA \cite{lawyer-llama-report} as the training set, which presents the consultation data with the form of \{\textit{Instruction Input}: \textit{Instruction Output}\} naturally.
+Figure \ref{example}(a) shows an example in our processed~dataset. \item \textbf{Legal Consultation Dataset (Client2):} We first collect legal consultation data from Lawyer LLaMA \cite{lawyer-llama-report} as the training set, which presents the consultation data with the form of \{\textit{Instruction Input}: \textit{Instruction Output}\} naturally.
 Among them, \textit{Instruction Input} is a legal question asked by laymen in real-world scenarios, and \textit{Instruction Output} is generated by ChatGPT \cite{ChatGPT}.
-Then, we sample 2,797 consultation data from a public dataset\footnote{https://www.heywhale.com/mw/dataset/5e953ca8e7ec38002d02fca7/content} as the test set.
+Then, we sample 2,797 consultation data from a public dataset\footnote{\url{https://www.heywhale.com/mw/dataset/5e953ca8e7ec38002d02fca7/content}} as the test set.
 Figure~\ref{example}(b) shows an example of the consultation dataset.